Breastfeeding your baby

 Caring for your baby around the clock can be tiring and so it is good if you and your partner can discuss how this might be facliltated more easily.
 The safest place for your baby to sleep is in a cot by the side of your bed, however bed-sharing is quite commonly practiced and is where your baby sleeps in bed with you.
 If you do decide to share a bed with your baby, it is important that some guidelines are followed.
 Please refer to the leaflet Caring for your baby at night for more information.
 Your midwife will also be happy to discuss this with you.

 The Best Beginnings website has some excellent video clips covering how to latch your baby to the breast, skin to skin, what to expect in the first few days, and more.
 They're really useful to watch with your partner or family to help to prepare you for feeding your baby.
-You can also download a free 'Baby Buddy' App for iPhone or Android to watch many of these videos by following this link:
+You can also download a free 'Baby Buddy' App for iPhone or Android to watch many of these videos:

 - Watch the critically acclaimed Bump to Breastfeeding video clips